Beware The Self-Centered

 The clouds announce an evening rain.

-She faintly smiles and shuts her eyes,
+She faintly smiles, then shuts her eyes

-Then dreams of being a child again.
+And dreams of being a child again.

 Poetic form: Quatrain - Narrative